Devkant21/compendium/posts/JAVA_SCRIPT_2.md

 ---
-title: "Expressions and operators in Java Scripts"
+title: "Expressions and operators in JavaScripts"
-date: 'September 22 2022'
+date: 'October 10 2022'
 excerpt: 'Arithmatic Operator,Assignment Operator,Logical Operator and comments'
 cover_image: 'images/posts/js.png'
 ---
-## **Expression and Operators in Java Script**
+## **Expression and Operators in JavaScript**
 <br>

-## Expression in Java Script
+## Expression in JavaScript
 <br>
 A fragment of code that produces a value is called an expression.
 Every value written literally is an expression.
 For eg. 77 or "Harry"

 <br>

-## Operators in Java Script
+## Operators in JavaScript
 <br>

 - **Arithmatic operator**